AndroidIDEOfficial/android-tree-sitter/README.md

 ### Load grammars at runtime

+> android-tree-sitter `v3.1.0` or newer is required for this method.

 `TSLanguage` provides `loadLanguage(String, String)` method which can be used to load the grammars at runtime.
 This method uses `dlopen` to load the shared library, get the language instance and return its pointer.
 Use this method CAREFULLY.

 The language instances created using this method **MUST** be closed using `TSLanguage.close()`.
 Calling the `close` method ensures that the underlying `dlopen`'ed library handle is closed using `dlclose`.